t2pellet/strawgolem/README.md

 # Straw Golem
 This is a spiritual successor to the original Straw Golem mod.

 This mod adds a spawnable straw golem.
 It's a very weak golem and flees whenever hostile mobs come nearby.
-It can harvest and deliver crops to a nearby chest
+It can harvest, replant and deliver crops to a nearby chest.

 Check it out over at [Curseforge](https://www.curseforge.com/minecraft/mc-mods/strawgolem-reborn)!

+## Chest Usage
+Once a golem gathers an crop item, it will seek out a chest to store the item.
+Such a chest should be near the crops where the golem does its work, and the chest should have enough space inside to hold the gathered crops.
+The golem is usually clever enough to locate an available chest on its own.
+If you have more than one chest in the vicinity, the golem will choose a chest on its own.

+You can also "order" a golem to use a particular chest:
+- If using Fabric, shift-right-click on the golem with an *empty hand,* then immediately shift-right-click on the desired chest.
+- If using Forge, do the same thing, except do it while *holding wheat.*

 ## Lifespan
-It has a limited lifespan (7 ingame days), which goes down faster when in the rain or cold, or when carrying a heavy object (shivering indicates the prior two conditions, a custom animation the latter)
+It has a limited lifespan (7 in-game days), which goes down faster when in the rain or cold, or when carrying a heavy object, such as a pumpkin.
+Shivering indicates the prior two conditions, a custom animation the latter.

 As it decays, there are visual changes to the texture, and the golem's max health is capped.
+You may also start to see flies hovering about.

 Lifespan is increased by feeding the golem wheat.
 This also heals it.
-Lifespan can be increased up to 25% above the default (7 ingame days).
+Lifespan can be increased up to 25% above the default (7 in-game days).

 ## Hunger
 The golem gets hungry over time as well.
 When it is hungry, it will sit down, display a cute animation and pout until it is fed.